opencurve/curve/README.md

 ### Other processes

 After finishing the development of your code, you should submit a pull request to master branch of CURVE and fill out a pull request template.
 The pull request will trigger the CI automatically, and the code will only be merged after passing the CI and being reviewed.
+The Jenkins username and password of CI is netease/netease.
+If the CI fails to run, you can login to the Jenkins platform to view the reason for the failure.

 For more detail, please refer to [CONTRIBUTING](https://github.com/opencurve/curve/blob/master/CONTRIBUTING.md).